ome/omero-documentation/README.rst

 captions can be added easier.

-All images referenced in a reST document shall be placed in an ``images`` folder in the same directory as the reST file.
+All images referenced in a reST document shall be placed in an ``images`` folder in the top-level directory of the documentation.

+Please do not use relative (``../../../images/foo.jpg``) paths to refer to images.
+Sphinx does a good job at creating paths, so one can use ``images/foo.jpg``

 Substitutions, aliases and hyperlinks
 =====================================